sk-zk/TruckLib/README.md

 # TruckLib

 **TruckLib** is a C# library for working with the map format of Euro Truck Simulator 2 / American Truck Simulator.
-Programmatic map creation is the primary focus of this library, but it also handles various other tasks needed for this purpuse, such as reading ppd files.
+Programmatic map creation is the primary focus, but the library also handles various other tasks needed for this purpuse, such as reading ppd files.

-The library currently supports map version 891 (game version 1.43).
+The currently supported map version is 891 (game version 1.43).

 (This project is pretty much a perpetual alpha, so you'll probably run into a few issues sooner or later.)